notqmail/notqmail/FAQ.md

 Answer: Use serialmail (https://cr.yp.to/serialmail.html).

 2.5.
-How do I deal with ``CNAME lookup failed temporarily''?
+How do I deal with "CNAME lookup failed temporarily"?
 The log showed that a message was deferred for this reason.
 Why is qmail doing CNAME lookups, anyway?